rosshinkley/nightmare-custom-event/README.md

 Allows for adding custom events to [Nightmare](http://nightmarejs.org).

 ## Usage
-Require the library and pass the Nightmare library as a reference:
+Require the library and pass the Nightmare library as a reference to attach the plugin actions:

 ```js
 var Nightmare = require('nightmare');